noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

 - range from 1 gibibyte (GiB) to 32 tebibytes (TiB) in size
   - support up to 32 volumes for a total maximum storage volume of 1,024 TiB [1 pebibyte (PiB)].
 - Local disks are needed for cache storage and an upload buffer for a cached volume gateway.
+- Data that is written to the Storage Gateway cache, but has not been uploaded to AWS, is referred to as dirty.
 - use cases
   - Custom file shares
   - Migrating application data into Amazon S3 and transitioning to Amazon EC2